davidegaspar/davidegaspar/RESUME.md

 - Part of a cross timezone, diverse, fully remote, Agile team.
 - We serve around 200 Engineers globally in 11 markets and 3 Hubs.
 - We provide multi-region AWS environments, Global Kubernetes Clusters, CircleCI, ELK Logging, Datadog Monitoring and Terraform for IaC, as well as custom tooling like APIs and CLIs written in Golang and NodeJS.
-- Involved in the Incident Management process and On Call, participated in the investigation and resolution of incidents as well as correspondent post-mortems.
+- Involved in the Incident Management process and On Call, participated in the investigation and resolution of incidents as well as correspondent post-mortem.
 - **Team Mission:** Lead, educate, advocate the principles and practices of DevOps across all of CondeNast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.
+- **Planning:** Drove planning sessions following the Story mapping framework and DDD principles.
+Projects included building Global Kubernetes Clusters and Running our entire tech stack in China.
 - **Edge Services Management:** Owner of CDN (Fastly), responsible for TLS Certificates management, IaC Best practices (Terraform), and Engineer access.
 - **DNS Management:** Owner of root zones domain registration, responsible for zone delegation and IaC Best practices (Terraform).
 - **Consulting:** Education and Onboarding of Engineers into our Cloud Platform, ran Clinics and Pairing/Troubleshooting sessions with Engineers.
 Surveyed the Engineering Organization on DevOps Maturity to understand the main gaps across CondeNast Engineering in order to address them.
 Responsible for demos, announcements and general platform updates to the wider Engineering Organization.